 |SA Museum Photography Prizes (R-6 & 7-12)||

-For the best Photography entry of natural fauna, flora or natural land formations and must have been taken in the ANZANG bioregion.
-(ANZANG bioregion means Australia, New Zealand, Antarctica and the New Guinea region.)
+For the best Photography entry including natural fauna, flora or natural land/sky formations and must have been taken in the Australia/New Zealand bioregion.

 |Tall Poppy Award for Scientific Inquiry (7-12)||For a scientific inquiry project where clear and engaging communication features.|

 |University of Adelaide - Faculty of Sciences, Engineering & Technology (7-12)||For the most outstanding entry highlighting the benefits of scientific research to the community|

 |University of Adelaide - Faculty of Sciences, Engineering & Technology (7-12)||For the most outstanding entry with an engineering, mathematical or computing theme.|